The Next Generation (TNG) Season 6

 and a homing beacon, Riker volunteers to track where the missing people are

 being taken.
-He is abducted into subspace and awakes in a lab with solanagen-based
+He is abducted into subspace once more and wakes up in a lab with

 crewmate and dashes back as the rupture closes.

-At the end, the impression is created that the aliens, who have left a probe in our universe, would return.
-But as it was already with the creatures in TNG: "Conspiracy" whose ending was very similar, this won't happen.
+In the end, the impression is created that the aliens, who have left something like a probe in our universe, would return in a future episode.
+But as it was already with the creatures in TNG: "Conspiracy", this won't happen.
 A missed opportunity in both cases, as I think.

 Remarkable poem: Data recites his "Ode to Spot".